 We know some patients may be hesitant about vaccines.
 We also know many people in communities of color have challenges trusting health care because of bias and racism experienced in life.

-Today, we’re using multiple approaches to increase vaccinations among underserved groups:
+Today, we’re using multiple approaches to increase vaccinations among underserved communities and populations:

 - We’ve intentionally set up our vaccine locations in areas that serve a high number of diverse patients.